yucelz/q-store/docs/QSTORE_V4_1_ARCHITECTURE_DESIGN.md

 ## Conclusion

-Q-Store v4.1 represents a **fundamental rethinking** of quantum machine learning architecture:
+Q-Store v4.1 represents a **fundamental rethinking** of quantum machine learning architecture with **enhanced training dynamics and optimization**:

 ### Key Innovations